Financial Aid FAQ

 What is a Student Aid Report (SAR)?

 The SAR summarizes all the information a student provides on the FAFSA.
 The SAR will usually contain the EFC.
 The EFC will appear in the upper right-hand portion of a paper or electronic SAR.
 The Data Release Number (DRN) will also be on the SAR.
-If you applied for a PIN during the FAFSA on the Web signature process, you will also find information about the status of your PIN.
+You will receive your SAR online if you provided a valid e-mail address on the FAFSA.

 Can I just apply for financial assistance from the State of Ohio and not complete a FAFSA?

 No. You are required to complete the FAFSA in order to be considered for state funds.
-Therefore, you will be considered for maximum state and federal eligibility according to your reported EFC.
+You will be considered for maximum state and federal eligibility according to the EFC reported on your SAR.